 As a fairly young boy I watched Aldo Ray in "Three Stripes in the Sun" about an American soldier during the Japanese occupation where he starts out hating the enemy, but soon falls in love with his Japanese translator and helps orphans.
 Prior to this I had seen plenty of Hollywood war movies where the Japanese were always portrayed as blood thirsty and cold hearted.

 Several years ago stumbled on "Shall We Dance" on a Sunday evening at TVO.
 My readers might be more familiar with the Richard Gere version where the plot follows fairly closely.
 They were both supposed to show a quiet man happy in his marriage, but looking for more excitement.
-The Japanese version felt closer to that goal, perhaps because we are used to Richard Gere being a very active guy already.
+The Japanese version felt closer to that goal, perhaps because we are used to Richard Gere being a very charming, active guy already.
 I did not set out to watch the Japanese story from 1996, but was soon captivated.
 Perhaps in part it was stereotypical in that we in the West think of the Japanese (at least I plead guilty) as pretty strait-laced and in this movie you see a yearning not to be that way.
 The hero is tempted with a dance instructor spotted from a train and then slowly becomes infatuated with ballroom dancing.
 He hides his new love (of dancing) from his wife and daughter but eventually it comes out and everyone is relieved.
 The Japanese director/writer, Masayuki Suo also co-wrote the Richard Gere version in 2004.

 More recently when "Departures" won the best foreign Language Oscar in 2009 I was struck that a Japanese movie could rise to this level.
 My first viewing was not enough.
 It is about a cellist who is laid off because the orchestra lost financial backing and after being a little misled ended up working for a funeral preparation company.
 Two relationships stand out.
 The former musician and his new boss who allowed him to overcome his squeamishness over a period of time.
 At first the protagonist misleads his wife about his new job and when she finds out she is horrified, but eventually forgives him and even to admire him.
 The movie starts with his emotional breakthrough on his new job and then goes back and then later picks up--very slick.
 I enjoyed the music by Joe Hsiashi, best known for his background music of well known Japanese animated films.
 These two movies elevated my appreciation for Japanese cinema, but opportunities to explore were limited.